Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This is an opportunity for you to set boundaries and protect personal or other commitments during the hiring process from the start.
 If you leave it up to the company, there is a chance they will ask or influence you to do everything on their timeline, which might not be the best for you.

-## What sorts of technology will your new employee use in the job?
+## What Sorts of Technology Will Your New Employee Use in the Job?

 ### Who to Ask:
 Recruiter